qor/doc/plugins/roles.md

 - roles.Delete
 - roles.CRUD   // CRUD means Read, Update, Create, Delete

-You can use those permission modes, or create your own, to [define permission](#define-permission).
+You can use those permission modes, or create your own by [defining permissions](#define-permission).

 ### Define Permission